hal/model-graph/README.md

 ## Examples

-Here are a few examples what you can do with the collected data:
+Here are a few examples how to query the database:

 ### Resources & Relationships